cheng-lim/fire/README.md

 # Fire Query Language

 Fire is a Domain Specific Language (DSL), designed for making queries to NoSQL databases such as Firebase Firestore.
-Drawing inspiration from TypeScript and Dart, Fire simplifies querying by introducing an easy-to-learn syntax that is meant to feel intuitive to software engineers.
+Drawing inspiration from Python, TypeScript and Dart, Fire simplifies querying by introducing an easy-to-learn syntax that is meant to feel intuitive to software engineers.

 ## Table of Contents